 What are the most common disabilities for DI recipients?

 Many beneficiaries have multiple conditions.
-Of the 8.6 million individuals receiving disabled worker benefits at the end of 2011, 32 percent had mental impairments as the main disabling condition, or primary diagnosis.
-They include 4 percent with intellectual disability and 28 percent with other mental disorders.
-Musculoskeletal conditions – such as arthritis, back injuries and other disorders of the skeleton and connective tissues – were the main condition for 29 percent of the disabled workers.
+Of the nearly 8.9 million individuals receiving disabled worker benefits at the end of 2013, 31 percent had mental impairments as the main disabling condition, or primary diagnosis.
+They include 4 percent with intellectual disability and 27 percent with other mental disorders.
+Musculoskeletal conditions – such as arthritis, back injuries and other disorders of the skeleton and connective tissues – were the main condition for 31 percent of the disabled workers.
 (Musculoskeletal conditions were more common among beneficiaries over the age of 50.)
-About 9 percent had heart disease or other conditions of the circulatory system as their primary diagnosis.
+About 8 percent had heart disease or other conditions of the circulatory system as their primary diagnosis.
 Another 9 percent had impairments of the nervous system and sense organs.
 The remaining 21 percent include those with injuries, cancers, infectious diseases, metabolic and endocrine diseases, such as diabetes, diseases of the respiratory system and diseases of other body systems.
 Moreover, many beneficiaries have life-threatening conditions: about 1 in 5 men and nearly 1 in 6 women who enter the program die within five years.

 Attributes of Disabled-Worker Beneficiaries

 Disabled-worker beneficiaries are at risk of being poor or near poor.
-About 31 percent of disabled workers, compared to 18 percent of other working-age adults, have incomes below 125 percent of the poverty threshold.
-Moreover, about 71 percent of DI beneficiaries rely on Social Security for more than half their income, and nearly half (46 percent) of disabled worker beneficiaries rely on these benefits for 90 percent or more of their total income.
+About 30 percent of disabled workers, compared to 19 percent of all working-age adults, have incomes below 125 percent of the poverty threshold.
+Moreover, about 81 percent of DI beneficiaries rely on Social Security for more than half their income, and a third (36 percent) of disabled worker beneficiaries rely on these benefits for all of their income.

-SSDI recipients are also more likely to be older, with the average age of beneficiaries at 53 in 2011.
-Within this group, seven out of ten (71 percent)are over 50 years old while about three in ten (31 percent) are over 60 years old.
+SSDI recipients are also more likely to be older, with the average age of beneficiaries at 53 in 2013.
+Seven out of ten (72 percent) are over 50 years old and about three in ten (32 percent) are over 60 years old.

-When comparing with other adults, disabled workers are more likely to be black or Hispanic, and to have a lower level of education: about one out of three did not finish high school.
+When comparing with other adults, disabled workers are more likely to be black or hispanic, and to have a lower level of education; about one in three did not finish high school.

 What Is Supplemental Security Income?

 Supplemental Security Income (SSI) is a federal program that pays monthly benefits to low-income aged, blind and disabled individuals.
 The Social Security Administration runs the program, which is financed from general tax revenues, not from Social Security taxes.
 The SSI test of disability for adult applicants is the same as the test in the Social Security disability insurance program.
 Only people who have low incomes and limited financial assets are eligible for SSI.
-The federal SSI payment in 2013 for an individual with no other countable income is $710 a month ($1,066 for married couples if both are eligible).
+The federal SSI payment in 2015 for an individual with no other countable income is $733 a month ($1,100 for married couples if both are eligible).
 Payments are reduced as other income rises, and some states supplement the federal payment.
-In December 2012, 6.7 million low-income adults received SSI.
-These beneficiaries include 4.8 million adults under age 65 who were eligible based on disability or blindness and 2.0 million adults aged 65 and older.
-Women comprise the majority of adults receiving SSI.
-In addition, 1.3 million children under age 18 receive SSI based on disability or blindness.
+Each month on average in 2014, 8.2 million low-income adults received SSI.
+These beneficiaries included 7.1 million adults under age 65 who were eligible based on disability or blindness and 2.1 million adults aged 65 and older.
+1.3 million children under age 18 receive SSI based on disability or blindness.

 Health Care Coverage for Disability Beneficiaries